-So, you have had your adult autism assessment, and have been diagnosed as having autism spectrum disorder / conditIon (ASD / ASC).
+So, you have had your adult autism assessment, and are diagnosed as being autistic.
 What now?!

 Apparently, attending an adult autism assessment with coloured contacts, spangly make up and a flower in your hair marks you out as ‘Quirky’.